-This page has information about simulators, the building blocks of a Phoenix FD simulation.
+This page has information about simulators, the building blocks of a Chaos Phoenix simulation.

-A simulator is a Phoenix FD object that controls the simulation.
-It is a non-rendering object in the shape of the grid, within which the simulation takes place.
+A simulator is a Phoenix object that controls the simulation.
+It is an object in the shape of а grid, within which the simulation takes place.
+It also takes care of rendering the fluid as a Mesh or as a fire/smoke volume.
+Rendering particles as Bubbles, Points, Fog, etc. is done by using the Particle Shader.

 Creating a Simulator